A woman filing papers, potentially related to mortgage or financial documentation.

 Mortgage Lenders

 To get a mortgage to buy a house, you’ll need to work with a lender.
 This could be a bank, credit union or other financial institution that offers home loans for consumers.
-Choosing the right mortgage lender is important; be sure to shop around and compare things like loan product offerings, interest rates and fees from multiple lenders.

 Servicers

-If the servicing rights to your loan are sold, you’ll be notified either at closing or at least 15 days before your first payment with the new servicer is due.
-After the transfer, you’ll get a 60-day grace period, during which you won’t be charged a late fee if you accidentally send your monthly payment to your former servicer instead of your new one.
+If the servicing rights to your loan are sold, you’ll be notified at closing or at least 15 days before your first payment with the new servicer is due.
+After the transfer, you’ll get a 60-day grace period during which you won’t be charged a late fee if you accidentally send your monthly payment to your former servicer instead of your new one.

 Take the first step toward buying a house.